Scott McHardy

 David Scott McHardy (born 21 November 1970) is a New Zealand former cricketer.
 He played first-class and List A matches for Otago and Wellington between the 1991–92 and 1997–98 seasons.

 Scott McHardy was born at Blenheim in Marlborough in 1970.
-He played age-group cricket for Otago under-20s in the 1990–91 season before making his senior representative debut for the side the following season, playing in a February 1992 Plunket Shield match against Wellington at Carisbrook.
-He recorded a duck in his first innings but was retained in the side for the remainder of Otago's Shield campaign.
+He played age-group cricket for Otago under-20s in the 1990–91 season before making his senior representative debut for the team the following season, playing in a February 1992 Plunket Shield match against Wellington at Carisbrook.
+He recorded a duck in his first innings but was retained in the team for the remainder of Otago's Shield campaign.

 After playing in nine first-class and six List A matches for Otago the following season, McHardy joined Wellington ahead of the 1993–94 season.
-Over the course of the following four seasons he played another nine first-class and 13 List A matches for the side.
-In his final season with the side he also played in a Hawke Cup match for Wellington City.
+Over the course of the following four seasons he played another nine first-class and 13 List A matches for the team.
+In his final season with the team he also played in a Hawke Cup match for Wellington City.

-Once retiring, McHardy has played over-50s cricket for Wellington and for the New Zealand national side.
+Once retiring, McHardy has played over-50s cricket for Wellington and for the New Zealand national team.